Skip to Content

 The German Shepherd is originally a pack dog.
 That means he finds a replacement for his wild mates in his human family.
 Besides, the GSD is also a friendly and affectionate dog that loves cuddling time and spending time with family.

-As such, leaving your German Shepherd alone can cause excessive loneliness, otherwise referred to as separation anxiety, when it gets into the levels of an undesired psychological condition.
+As such, leaving your German Shepherd alone can cause excessive loneliness, otherwise referred to as separation anxiety, when it gets to the levels of an undesired psychological condition.

-The German Shepherd is among the top 10 breeds that are most predisposed to separation anxiety.
-This suggests that it could also be a breed thing, and you need to take extra precautions.
+The German Shepherd is among the top 10 breeds most predisposed to separation anxiety.
+This suggests that it could also be a breed thing, and you must take extra precautions.

-Dogs with this behavior problem find something to relieve their nervousness and stress, which is why most of them will turn to destructive behavior.
+Dogs with this behavior problem find something to relieve their nervousness and stress, so most will turn to destructive behavior.

-Common forms of destructive behavior include excessive chewing, house soiling, getting into the trash can, digging, destroying furniture and other items in the house, and increased aggression toward family, strangers, and other pets.
+Typical forms of destructive behavior include excessive chewing, house soiling, getting into the trash can, digging, destroying furniture and other items, and increased aggression toward family, strangers, and other pets.

 Below is a photo of my German Shepherd Willow at around 18 months old.
-I would never leave her for more than 2-3 hours in her crate.
+I would never leave her in her crate for more than 2-3 hours.
 However, I got delayed in traffic for another 30 minutes on this occasion, and she clearly got bored!

 “What?
 I only wanted one cushion!”